 - Identify rowers at risk of injury

-- Assist training modification to meet the physical needs of the rower
+- Assist training modification in meeting the physical needs of the rower

 - Identify technical flaws in your rowing stroke

-- Identify the key factors for a rib stress fracture onset
+- Identify the critical factors for a rib stress fracture onset

-Most importantly, rowing screening can help rowing coaches, rowers and medical team members to effectively manage current injuries and prevent further injury.
+Most importantly, rowing screening can help rowing coaches, rowers, and medical team members manage current injuries and effectively prevent further damage.

 How to Arrange a Rowing Screening

 PhysioWorks can provide Rowing Screenings for individuals or an entire crew.
-Whether you are a stroke, bow tor cox, we can assist you.
+Whether you are a stroke, bow or cox, we can assist you.

-Please contact us at PhysioWorks if you would like to discuss with one of our physiotherapists how we could assist you or your crew.
+Don’t hesitate to contact us at PhysioWorks if you would like to discuss how we could assist you or your crew with one of our physiotherapists.